suriyanS/Servlet_Project/README.md

 ## Description :

- This is the Simple Web Project Using Servlet and Jsp Pages Developed for Event registration Form.
+ This is the simple Web Project using Servlet and Jsp Pages developed for Event registration Form.
- Here I Use Simple Email Function to send mail to the registered Users and I have used Filter and Session Concepts for authentication purpose.
+ Here I Use simple Email function to send mail to the registered Users and I have used Filter and Session Concepts for authentication purpose.

 ### Requirements